TheCheerfulDev/docker-images/activated_elasticsearch/README.md

 # Elasticsearch 6.5.1

-This docker images contains elasticsearch 6.5.1 with the trial license and xpack security enabled.
+This docker images contains elasticsearch 6.5.1 with the trial license and X-pack security enabled.

 ## Building the image